moonshineTP/People-and-Parcel-Share-a-Night/share_a_ride/data/README.md

 **1. OVERVIEW**

-This dataset represents large-scale instances of the *Share-a-Ride Problem (SARP)* The format extends the well-known **TSPLIB/VRPLIB** structure to accommodate the unique requirements of SARP, which involves coordinating multiple taxis to serve both passenger and parcel requests with specific constraints.
+This dataset represents small-scale to large-scale instances of the *Share-a-Ride Problem (SARP)*

+The format extends the well-known **TSPLIB/VRPLIB** structure to accommodate the unique requirements of SARP, which involves coordinating multiple taxis to serve both passenger and parcel requests with specific constraints.

 ---